 Are Manufacturing and Machinery subject to sales tax?

-While North Carolina's sales tax generally applies to most transactions, certain items have special treatment in many states when it comes to sales taxes.
-This page describes the taxability of manufacturing and machinery in North Carolina, including machinery, raw materials and utilities & fuel.
-To learn more, see a full list of taxable and tax-exempt items in North Carolina.
+While Florida's sales tax generally applies to most transactions, certain items have special treatment in many states when it comes to sales taxes.
+This page describes the taxability of manufacturing and machinery in Florida, including machinery, raw materials and utilities & fuel.
+To learn more, see a full list of taxable and tax-exempt items in Florida.

-In the state of North Carolina, the materials must have become an ingredient or a component of some sort of manufactured property.
+In the state of Florida, to be considered exempt, the materials must be intended to become an ingredient or component of the completed product.

 Utilities & Fuel